MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessAndFilePolicies.md

 1. Locate **+ Create Policy** and select the drop-down arrow, and select **File policy**.

 1. Unlike a **Conditional Access policy** within Azure AD, **Microsoft Defender for Cloud Apps** policies provide templates that you can utilize to create your policy and provide several pre-configured filters.
 For this exercise, we will select the File shared with personal email addresses template.
+# RobertS - probably want to bold the template name.
+I read the instruction several times before I keyed on the fact that it was a name.

 1. When asked to confirm that this will overwrite all current values, select apply template.